gohbiscuit/UnityCustomCoroutine/README.md

 -   Profiler (Show memory usage)

 ## Installation
+Pre-requisite: Unity3d version 5++ software download it at http://unity3d.com/get-unity.
-Clone it to your folder, Use Unity and open the directory.
+1. Clone it to your working directory,

-Run the StartScene and see TestObject prefab for more details .
+2. Open the project that you have clone using Unity3d.

+3. Run the StartScene.

+4. Examine TestObject prefab and console for more info.
+(Can also see the Scripts attached to it).

 ## Usage
 Run the project and see TestClass.cs for more details on how to use it